 Walnuts: Just give them a quick chop before using.
 They add great texture to the bread.
 Feel free to use pecans, cashews, or macadamia nuts.

-The batter starts by whisking the dry ingredients together to make sure there are no lumps.
-Then pour melted butter over the top and blend with a stand/hand mixer until it forms small lumps.
-In a separate bowl combine the wet ingredients.
-Combine well with the dry ingredients to form a thick batter.
-Then gently mix in the walnuts and shredded coconut.
+The batter starts by whisking the dry ingredients together in a large mixing bowl to make sure there are no lumps.
+Then pour melted butter over the top of the flour mixture.

 🙋 Questions and Answers